lunar-natalie/nsnake/README.md

 # nSnake

-Text-based console Snake clone for *nix systems, using a modern C++23 project stack.
+Text-based console Snake clone for *nix systems, using a modern C++ project design.

 ## Requirements